Faith

 Big Hospitality

-Tweet The other day I was driving, just minding my own business and listening to the latest audiobook I had downloaded when BAM! out the blue I was sitting in my car, tears rolling down my face, wondering why in the world I ever thought listening to audiobooks was better than the mindless music on the radio.
+The other day I was driving, just minding my own business and listening to the latest audiobook I had downloaded when BAM! out the blue I was sitting in my car, tears rolling down my face, wondering why in the world I ever thought listening to audiobooks was better than the mindless music on the radio.
 The book I am listening to is on friendship, apropos for the season of life I find myself in-both desperately needing community and desperately wanting to sit alone with my thoughts and without anyone clamoring for something.
-This specific chapter was on hospitality and I feel the need to listen to it 100…
+This specific chapter was on hospitality and I feel the need to listen to it 100 more times.
+I don’t often purchase the books I listen to, but this one is probably going to make the list.

 • Community, Faith, Life Inspiration